landim/task-management-board/README.md

 After first run it wont be necessary to build the instance every run:
 `docker-compose up`

-*if new packages/dependencies are added, it is necessary to rebuild the instance*
+*if new packages/dependencies are added, it is necessary to rebuild the image*